-ESA therefore goes to great lengths to ensure that CryoSat’s data are as accurate as possible.
-To understand and correct for any errors that could creep in, large-scale expeditions to the polar regions have to be undertaken to collect information on snow and ice properties.
+To understand and correct these potential errors means that large-scale expeditions to the polar regions have to be taken so that data on snow and ice properties can be collected.

-These ventures were needed before launch as an essential input to the software that transforms CryoSat’s measurements into ice-thickness maps, and after launch to make direct comparisons between ground and satellite measurements.
+Expeditions were needed before launch, as essential input to the software that transforms the satellite’s measurements into ice-thickness maps, and during the satellite’s life in orbit to make a direct comparison between satellite and ground measurements.

 On the ground, sophisticated equipment such as ground-radar and neutron probes, as well as more traditional techniques, such as digging snow pits and drilling through the ice, are used to measure snow and ice properties.

-Data are also taken from an aircraft carrying a radar instrument very similar to that on CryoSat.
-These airborne data are then compared to the measurements taken on the ground and to the actual satellite measurements to fully understand and correct for sources of error.
+The airborne data are then compared to the measurements taken on the ground and to the actual satellite measurements to fully understand and correct for the main error sources.

-All this ground work represents an essential part of the mission so that he best possible trend in ice-thickness change over time can be derived.
+All this groundwork represents an essential part of the mission and the data collected allows scientists to accurately interpret the variations in ice thickness with time observed by CryoSat so that the best possible trend in ice-thickness change over time is derived.